equinusocio/xiti-starter/README.md

 ## Configurations

-You can easily configure your site by changing the settings inside `src/_data/config.json`.
+You can easily configure your site by changing the settings inside the `xity.config.js` configuration file.

 Here are the default settings you will get with this project structure: